Battle of Kapyong: Awards

-Stone was not nominated by Burke for an award for the Battle of Kapyong.
-However, in December of 1951, Stone was nominated by Brigadier Rockingham for his third Distinguished Service Order for Stone's period of command of 2 PPCLI throughout the year of 1951, and the award was made in February of 1952.
+Stone was not nominated by Burke for an award for the battle.
+However eight months later, in December 1951, Stone was nominated by Brigadier Rockingham for his third Distinguished Service Order for Stone's period of command of 2 PPCLI throughout the year of 1951, and the award was made in February 1952.
 Stone had remained in the front line of combat leading his men, which was a necessary requirement for the DSO award.
-He had won the Military Cross at the Battle of Ortona in Italy in 1943, one of the toughest battles of WWII, when, as a Major and company commander, he single-handedly and on foot assaulted a German anti-tank gun which was blocking his company's advance and silenced it with an accurately thrown grenade.
-As a Lt.
-Col. regimental commander, he had won a DSO at the Battle of San Fortunato in Italy in 1944, where his actions hauling heavy guns up a steep mountain caused the German Gothic Line to withdraw at a strategic position.
-He was awarded another DSO in the Netherlands for actions against well-entrenched German forces in March 1945.
-Stone's insistence on creating a special mountain combat training course in Korea for the 2 PPCLI just prior to the Kapyong assignment, obtained by Stone over the objections of the U.S. generals commanding U.S. Eighth Army, was vindicated, and Stone's previous experiences with mountain battles in Italy were employed to construct the 2 PPCLI defensive arrangements at Kapyong.
+Stone's insistence on creating a special mountain combat training course in Korea for the 2 PPCLI just prior to assignment with 27th Brigade in February, obtained by Stone over the objections of the U.S. generals commanding U.S. Eighth Army, was vindicated, and Stone's previous experiences with mountain battles in Italy were employed to construct the 2 PPCLI defensive arrangements at Kapyong.
 In December 2016, Stone was posthumously (Stone died in 2005) designated as an official Korean War Hero by the Government of South Korea Ministry of Patriots and Veterans Affairs.
 The citation stated that the 2 PPCLI battalion had "achieved a milestone victory when they won the Battle of Gapyeong (Kapyong) against formidable attacks from Chinese troops" and that "with their victory in the Battle of Gapyeong (Kapyong), Stone and his soldiers are remembered as the Legends of Gapyeong to this day."
-Stone continued to command 2 PPCLI throughout the remainder of the Korean War in a combat role.